 Today's NYT Connections Puzzle Hints

-Green Hint Reasons for a position
+Green Hint Tools for data manipulation

 ↓ Scroll for the answer ↓